-But if that’s not enough, in that same scene in SMC, Rei says she’s already tired of fighting evil, and that’s that.
-In the manga, she scoffs and says in a seemingly snotty tone that she doesn’t understand why she has to be a sailor scout and not only that but if Luna doesn’t tell them all where she came from and what she truly is that she’s going to leave.
+But if that’s not enough, in that same scene in Crystal, Rei says she’s already tired of fighting evil, and that’s that.
+In the manga, she scoffs and says in a seemingly snotty tone that she doesn’t understand why she has to be a Sailor Scout, and, not only that, but if Luna doesn’t tell them all where she came from and what she truly is that she’s going to leave.

 One more subtle yet significant change comes at the end of the scene where Usagi gushes over wanting to go to the big fancy Princess D party.
 Rei responds calmly that it might not be a good idea since she has a bad feeling about it.
 In the manga, she basically says the same thing but it’s clear that she’s saying it with an attitude, especially when she prefaces her dialogue with ‘pfft, you better give up on that now.’

-Please keep in mind that I’m not making these comparisons to the manga for purist purposes; I’m doing it because SMC is specifically designed to be a better adaptation of the manga and because I’m trying to convey why the show doesn’t have the same heart that the manga and 90’s anime have.
+Please keep in mind that I’m not making these comparisons to the manga for purist purposes – I’m doing it because Crystal is specifically designed to be a better adaptation of the manga, and because I’m trying to convey why the show doesn’t have the same heart that the manga and 90s anime have.

 I’m also not saying that changing characters’ personalities in adaptations is entirely a bad thing either.
 But the problem here is that the new personalities just seem drab to me.
 Usagi seems to have lost a good deal of what made her endearing and funny, and Rei, no pun intended, seems to have lost her fire.